photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 A custom *config* path can be specified with the variable `PHOTOPRISM_CONFIG_PATH` or the flag `--config-path`.
 If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
 By default, it is a subdirectory of the [*storage* folder](../docker-compose.md#photoprismstorage).

-To display all global config flags and variables, you can run `photoprism --help` in a [terminal](../docker-compose.md#command-line-interface).
-The corresponding names to use in the `options.yml` and [`defaults.yml`](defaults.md) files are listed below, grouped by purpose.

-Note that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
-We therefore recommend that you edit the file only while PhotoPrism is not running.

 !!! tldr ""
+    All changes require a restart to take effect.
+Also note that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will be stored in the same file.
+We therefore recommend that you edit the file only while the server is not running.

+### Format

 When [editing YAML files](../../developer-guide/technologies/yaml.md), it is important that related values start at the same indentation level and that spaces are used, since tabs are not allowed.
 You can use any text editor for this.

+### Current will be stored in the same file

+To display all global config flags and variables, you can run `photoprism --help` in a [terminal](../docker-compose.md#command-line-interface).
+The corresponding config option names to use in the `options.yml` and [`defaults.yml`](defaults.md) files are listed below, grouped by purpose.

 ### Example